msjimc/AgileStructure/guide/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-AgileStructure is composed of two components:  AgileStructure.exe which runs the user interface and analyses the data and bamreaderdll.dll which reads the ```bam``` file, extracts the relevant information, which then it passes to the AgileStructure.exe.
-To work, both files need to be in the same folder, when AgileStructure starts, it will look for the bamreaderdll.dll file and give an error message if it doesn't find it: it will start without the bamreaderdll.dll, but will do nothing.
+AgileStructure is composed of three components:  AgileStructure.exe, AgileStructure.dll and AgileStructure.deps.json, to work, all the files need to be in the same folder.

 ## Data requirements